grigioo/minecraft-kingdom/info/Resourcepacks.md

 #### 1.21.9
 - [Elytra Contrails](https://modrinth.com/resourcepack/elytra-contrails/versions?g=1.21.8) - Adds wingtip contrails to elytras.
 - [Weskerson's Torches](https://modrinth.com/resourcepack/weskersons-torches/versions?g=1.21.8) - Give your Torches some much needed TLC with this revamp.
 Overhauls the torch textures while adding an animated fire and unique glow!
+- [Enchantment Outlines](https://modrinth.com/resourcepack/glowing-glints/versions?g=1.21.8) - adds an outline to all enchantable tools.
+By Tixork.
 #### 1.21.8
 - [Light Leak](https://modrinth.com/resourcepack/light-leak/versions?g=1.21.8) - A resource pack that aims to make lightsources such as torches and lanterns cinematic and visually pleasing!
 #### 1.21.?